top of page

 Matsyāsana in the Yogic Texts

-The posture I entered spontaneously — Matsyāsana (Fish Pose) — has deep roots in the medieval yoga manuals.
-It is described in the Gheranda Samhitā (2.21) among the 32 esteemed āsanas, and also referenced in the Hatha Yoga Pradīpikā as part of the canon of postures stabilising the body for deeper practice.
+The posture I entered spontaneously — Matsyāsana (Fish Pose) — has deep roots in medieval yoga manuals.
+It is described in the Gheranda Samhitā (2.21) among the 32 esteemed āsanas and also referenced in the Hatha Yoga Pradīpikā as part of the canon of postures stabilising the body for deeper practice.
 Matsya means “fish,” and āsana means “seat” or “posture,” evoking the image of floating with ease, supported by the current.

 These texts not only list the pose but point to a principle of antarmukha — the inward-turning movement of awareness.
 Where modern learning often emphasises external instruction, yogic awakening was also understood as involution: wisdom arising from within, expressed spontaneously through the body.
-The yogis saw kriyas and postures like Matsyāsana not only as techniques to be learned, but also as natural expressions of prāṇa moving inwardly, reorganising and teaching the practitioner directly.
+The yogis saw kriyas and postures like Matsyāsana not only as techniques to be learned but also as natural expressions of prāṇa moving inwardly, reorganising and teaching the practitioner directly.

 Soma: The Cooling, Nourishing Counterpart